nishedcob/nishedcob.github.io/index.md

 English (native speaker), Spanish (fluent)

 ### CURRENT PROJECTS
 **ISP Video Service** - Video streaming service on ISP's local WAN, using Django, Gunicorn, PostgreSQL and NGinX.
+Deployment automated with Ansible Playbook.

 **GitEDU-Ansible** — Automate Deployment and Configuration of Engineering Thesis with an Ansible playbook (GitEDU + EduNube + GitServerHTTPEndpoint).
-Was inicially using Debian Docker SSH image for testing, now using Debian Vagrantfile.
+Was initially using Debian Docker SSH image for testing, now using Debian Vagrantfile.
 Code at: [GitLab](https://gitlab.com/nishedcob/GitEDU-Ansible) [GitHub](https://github.com/nishedcob/GitEDU-Ansible)

 ### PROJECTS
+#### **ISP Video Service** - *Automate Deployment and Configuration of Video Streaming Service*
+Video streaming service on ISP's local WAN, using Django, Gunicorn, PostgreSQL and NGinX.
+Deployment automated with Ansible Playbook.

 #### **GitEDU-Ansible** — *Automate Deployment and Configuration of Engineering Thesis*
 Ansible playbook for deploying engineering thesis (GitEDU + EduNube + GitServerHTTPEndpoint).
-Was inicially using Debian Docker SSH image for testing, now using Debian Vagrantfile.
+Was initially using Debian Docker SSH image for testing, now using Debian Vagrantfile.
 Code at: [GitLab](https://gitlab.com/nishedcob/GitEDU-Ansible) [GitHub](https://github.com/nishedcob/GitEDU-Ansible)

 #### **Docker SSH** — *Lightweight containers for testing deployments*
 At the moment, only a Debian based Docker image that runs sshd with supervisord, for initial testing with Ansible or other orchestration frameworks.
 Code at: [GitLab](https://gitlab.com/nishedcob/docker-ssh) [GitHub](https://github.com/nishedcob/docker-ssh)